moxystudio/next-with-moxy/docusaurus/docs/what-is-included/webpack-one-of-rules.md

 ---
-id: one-of-webpack
+id: webpack-one-of-rules
-title: oneOf Webpack Loader Rules
+title: Webpack oneOf rules
-sidebar_label: oneOf Webpack Loader Rules
+sidebar_label: Webpack oneOf rules
 ---

 The boilerplate includes [`@moxy/next-webpack-oneof`](http://github.com/moxystudio/next-webpack-oneof), a Next.js plugin that makes oneOf loader rules the default rule type in webpack.
 This plugin bundles all rules in a webpack configuration inside a single [oneOf rule](https://webpack.js.org/configuration/module/#ruleoneof), to make it so files will never match two loader rules, since it will not fall through its first successful match.